thirumurthis/Learnings/Linux/Linux_NETWORK_namespace.md

 ```
 - After performing the above step , we should be able to access the external network.

-#### If the namespace need to access the internet.
-This will not be accessed since the routing table there is no routes to the network 192.168.1.0 not to any thing else.
+#### If the net namespace need to access the internet.
+It cannot be accessed, since the routing table doesn't have routes to the network 192.168.1.0 to connect to any thing else.

-#### To reach external network, talk to host by adding the default gateway
+#### To reach external network, connect to internet talk to host by adding the default gateway
 ```
 $ ip netns exec blue ip route add default via 192.168.15.5